VeriNum/VeriNum.github.io/README.md

 in Coq.

 Our initial research projects (and results) are,
+- [cbench_vst](https://github.com/cverified/cbench-vst)/sqrt: Squart root by Newton's Method, by Appel and Bertot.
 - [VerifiedLeapfrog](https://github.com/VeriNum/VerifiedLeapfrog): A verified numerical method for an Ordinary Differential Equation, by Kellison and Appel.
 - [VCFloat2](https://github.com/VeriNum/vcfloat): Floating-point error analysis in Coq, improvements on an earlier open-source project by Ramananandro et al.

 # Bibliography

+- C-language floating-point proofs layered with VST and Flocq, by Andrew W. Appel and Yves Bertot
 - Verified Numerical Methods for Ordinary Differential Equations, by Ariel E. Kellison and Andrew W. Appel, May 2022.
 - VCFloat2: Floating-point Error Analysis in Coq, by Andrew W. Appel and Ariel E. Kellison, draft, April 2022.
 - A Unified Coq Framework for Verifying C Programs with Floating-Point Computations, by Tahina Ramananandro,  Paul Mountcastle, Benoit Meister, and Richard Lethin, _CPP'16: 5th ACM SIGPLAN Conference on Certified Programs and Proofs,_ pages 15-26, 2016.